21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

-The Roman bridge of Solestà is a bridge in the Marche region of Ascoli Piceno.
-The building dates back to the period of the Augustan age and is boldly thrown between the recessed banks of the river Tronto.
+The Roman bridge of Solestà is a bridge in the city of Ascoli Piceno, in the Marche region.
+The building dates back to the period of the Augustan age and boldly plunges itself into the recessed banks of the Tronto river.

 Wikipedia: Ponte romano di Solestà (IT)